-Career Services FAQ’s on Handshake’s Premium Employer offering:
+EDU Partners FAQs on Handshake’s Premium Employer offering

 Can I share Premium Employer information with school’s employer partners?

 Yes!
-We encourage our school partners to share employer information with our recruiting contacts.
+We encourage our institution partners to share employer information with our recruiting contacts.
 We encourage you to share our dedicated Premium site where employers can request a demo from our Sales Team at any time.

-As a university, how can we identify those employers who have the Talent Engagement Suite?
+As an institution, how can we identify those employers who have the Talent Engagement Suite?

-We do not have a public facing view of premium employers at this time but our team continues to consider how to share awareness of premium employers with school teams.
+We do not have a public facing view of premium employers at this time but our team continues to consider how to share awareness of premium employers with university teams.
 We do need to keep in mind balancing any privacy requested by the employers as well, so these things are top of mind for our Teams as we continue to develop this.

 What data is shared with premium employers?